 Every mutual fund comes in two variants namely, direct and regular.
 Direct funds have lesser expense ratio as they do not have distributor commission.
 They are sold directly by the fund house.
 Regular funds have distributor commission included in their expense ratio as they are sold by distributors for wider reach.

 Direct and regular funds are two separate funds but the money is managed in an identical manner.
 It’s like buying a shirt in a store vs the factory outlet.
 The difference between direct and regular mutual fund is the cost.
 Technically the shirt serves the same purpose whether it is bought in a factory outlet or a store.
 It’s only cheaper in a factory outlet.
 I wish I can say that it’s the same for mutual funds too.
 The major difference is the expense ratio for direct and regular funds.
 But they come with their own set of advantages and disadvantages.

 One might think they can earn higher returns with lower expense ratio if they pick up direct funds.
 But what direct mutual funds lack is continuous monitoring.
 Regular funds are continuously monitored by the advisor.
 They suggest their clients a portfolio which best suits them and is profitable.
 They rebalance the portfolio when needed to meet client goals.
 Whereas in direct funds the investor himself has to do all this.
 You see the real difference here.
-Let us look at the advantages of regular funds over direct funds.
+Let us look at the advantages and disadvantages of direct funds.

 Advantages of Direct Mutual Funds